Hams-Ollo/Project-Yggdrasil/README.md

 ## 🔎 **Features**

+### **1. Graph-Driven Repository**
+- Create a **Tree of Knowledge** that visualizes the relationships between your documents, notes, and data.
+- Explore and interact with knowledge graphs to discover connections, patterns, and gaps in your knowledge base.

-### **1. Multi-Agent AI Orchestration**
+### **2. Multi-Agent AI Orchestration**
-- **Supervisor Agent**: Delegates user requests to the appropriate agents.
+- **Supervisor Agent**: Delegates user requests to appropriate specialist agents.
 - **Researcher Agent**: Performs information gathering and analysis.
 - **Writer Agent**: Assists with content creation and editing.
-- **Coder Agent**: Handles programming-related queries and code generation.
+- **Coder Agent**: Handles programming-related queries and solutions.

-### **2. Knowledge Base Integration**
-- Upload notes, files, and documents to build your personal repository.
-- Automatically extract metadata and organize information.
-- Create dynamic connections and insights using AI-driven analysis.

-### **3. Tree of Knowledge Visualization**
+### **3. Scalable Intelligent Learning**
-- Generate a visual representation of your knowledge base.
+- Consolidate diverse data sources into a scalable knowledge base.
-- Explore relationships, patterns, and gaps in your data.
+- Receive AI-driven recommendations for knowledge curation, learning paths, and actionable insights.

 ### **4. Real-Time Monitoring and Insights**
 - Use **LangSmith** for interaction monitoring and tracing.
 - Gain insights into agent performance and task delegation.

 ### **5. Web Search Integration**
-- Use **Tavily** to enhance knowledge retrieval with external sources.
+- Use **Tavily** to enhance your knowledge retrieval with external resources.

 ---